 - Subsequences do not use any Wait conditions.
 If a wait condition is built into a sequence, the wait conditions are ignored if the sequence is used as a subsequence. - Subsequences do not support Event Jumps or Pattern Jumps.
-If a jump is built into a sequence, the jumps are ignored if the sequence is used as a subsequence. - You cannot jump or go to a step in the main sequence from a subsequence. - If the subsequence uses a step definition of End (end of sequence) in the Go to column, it is redefined as Last (last step of the subsequence) - If a sequence containing wait conditions and jump conditions is used as a subsequence, the wait conditions and jump conditions are ignored. - The sequencer ignores any Go to command in the last index of a subsequence and automatically exits the subsequence.
+If a jump is built into a sequence, the jumps are ignored if the sequence is used as a subsequence. - You cannot jump or go to a step to the main sequence from a subsequence. - If the subsequence uses a step definition of End (end of sequence) in the Go to column, it is redefined as Last (last step of the subsequence) - If a sequence containing wait conditions and jump conditions is loaded into a sequence (thus becoming a subsequence), the wait conditions and jump conditions are ignored.